HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/rendering_medium_config.md

 ### AWS/Native Kubernetes

 The Kubernetes platform ran on an Amazon EC2 instance with the DX images installed and configured.
-In AWS/Native Kubernetes, the tests were executed in EC2 instances with 1 c5.xlarge master node and 4 c5.4xlarge worker nodes.
-The test started with c5.2xlarge worker nodes and moved to c5.4xlarge worker nodes after analyzing test results.
+In AWS/Native Kubernetes, the tests were run on EC2 instances with one `c5.xlarge` master node and four `c5.4xlarge` worker nodes.
+Testing began with `c5.2xlarge` worker nodes and transitioned to `c5.4xlarge` nodes after analyzing the results.
 See the following node setup details:

 - **c5.large master node**